sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

 ### Step 3: Replay a test case

-  In this step, you can replay a test case that you record in the previous steps.
+  In this step, you can replay a test case that you record in the previous step.

 #### Procedure